Shinto priest: Education

-To become a Shinto priest, a novice must study at a university approved by the Association of Shinto Shrines (神社本庁, Jinja Honchō), typically Tokyo's Kokugakuin University or Ise's Kogakkan University, or pass an exam that will certify their qualifications.
-Women can also become Shinto priests, and widows can succeed their husbands in their job.
+To become a Shinto priest, a novice must study at a university approved by the Association of Shinto Shrines, typically Tokyo's Kokugakuin University or Ise's Kogakkan University, or pass an exam that will certify their qualifications.

 Hierarchy, rank, and status

-Shinto priests are given a rank (階位, kaii) and placed within a hierarchy (職階, shokkai) at their shrine which results in varying levels of relative status, though the relative importance of the shrine they work at has no affect on their status.
+Shinto priests are given a rank (階位, kaii) and placed within a hierarchy (職階, shokkai) at their shrine which results in varying levels of relative status, though the relative importance of the shrine they work at has no effect on their status.
 For example, the head priest of a beppyo shrine is of equal status to a head priest of a small regional shrine.
 Additionally, rank and hierarchy are not the same, with hierarchy more important for determining status than rank.
 For example, a head priest of only seikai rank would be higher in status than an assistant priest of the meikai rank.